Saman Lenin

-Visharad Kottawa Iniyage Saman Thusitha Lenin Kumara (Sinhala: සමන් ලෙනින්; born 1 May 1980), popularly as Saman Lenin, is a Sri Lankan vocalist, musician, and ethno-musicologist.
+Visharad Kottawa Iniyage Saman Thusitha Lenin Kumara (Sinhala: සමන් ලෙනින්; born 1 May 1980), popularly known as Saman Lenin, is a Sri Lankan vocalist, musician, and ethno-musicologist.
 He is popular in Sri Lanka as an exponent of Sri Lankan folk music, and incorporates traditional folk tunes into his music.
 Despite a relatively short career in the music industry thus far, he has sung over 200 songs, and is considered by many to be one of the most talented folk artists in Sri Lanka.

 Personal life

 He was born on 1 May 1980 in the village called Kottava in Unawatuna, Galle, Sri Lanka as the fifth child of the family.
 His father Kottava Master was an art teacher.
 He received education at St. Aloysius College in Galle.
 At school, he was popular as an athlete where he was included to the school cricket team, swimming and bodybuilding team.
 He played in the college cricket team for the under 16 to under 19 team and later served as team leader.
 At that time Dennis Lillee selected 17 of the best school fast bowlers in Sri Lanka and did a bowling camp, where Lenin was among the 17 best fast bowlers in Sri Lanka.
 At that time, he also excelled in art and sculpture.
 He has four elder brothers and one younger sister.

 In 2004, he entered University of the Visual & Performing Arts, in Colombo and obtained a degree in Ethno-musicology.
 Then he became a lecturer of the same university.